treangenlab/radmicrobes/session3/README.md

 ### Measuring Genomic Distance

 One of the last concepts I want to bring up before jumping into phylogenetics is how we measure genetic distances across populations.
-There are many ways we can estimate genetic distance based on a comparison of genetic relatedness inferred from an alignment or amongst two or more samples.
+There are many ways we can estimate genetic distance based on a comparison of genetic relatedness inferred from an alignment of amongst two or more samples.
 Yesterday, we discussed variant calling against a reference.
 Estimating distance based on variant calls is perhaps the most powerful means to compare multiple sequences to then infer genetic distance.
-I want to close this section by going over some genetic distance heuristics, that are very helpful in estimating relatedness within a population in a computationally short amount of time with very low computational resources required.
+I want to close this section by going over (1) some genetic distance heuristics, that are very helpful in estimating relatedness within a population in a computationally short amount of time with very low computational resources required and (2) a popular variant calling pipeline that can be used for generating an alignment that can subsequently used as input for phylogenetic analyses.

 #### Mash